-The damage of the Cessna dove to the ground, its vertical stabilizer torn from its fuselage and bent leftward, its debris hitting around 3,500 feet (1,100 m) northwest of where the Boeing 727 went down.
+The damage the Cessna dove to the ground, its vertical stabilizer is torn from its fuselage and bent leftward, its debris hitting around 3,500 feet (1,100 m) northwest of where the Boeing 727 went down.
 144 people have lost their lives in the accident, the flight’s passengers and crew, the Cessna’s two pilots as well as 7 residents on the ground.
-Because of the incredible speed the aircraft was going down in, the scene was horrific, the passengers and crew were dismembered, the only bodies that stayed intact was of 2 flight attendants, First Officer Fox, and one passenger while captain McFeron’s remains were never identified.
+Because of the incredible speed, the aircraft was going down in, the scene was horrific, the passengers and crew were dismembered, and the only bodies that stayed intact were of 2 flight attendants, First Officer Fox, and one passenger while captain McFeron’s remains were never identified.

 I am sure that while reading this you’ve already identified what were the costly mistakes that led to the crash and already know how it could’ve been easily avoided.
 From the Captain informing that the Cessna was no longer in sight, the Cessna’s not changing heading or acknowledging Miramar’s warning, to Miramar informing flight 182 or Lindbergh tower of the alarm.
 Who knows?
 Maybe if any of those corrective measures were taken, it wouldn’t be today’s deadliest aviation disaster in California and wouldn’t have ended with the heartbreaking last words of someone saying “Ma, I love you”.